 You’ve heard it before.
 You should have a mobile friendly website.
-But how can you tell if it is?
-And why is it important anyway?
+But why?
+And how can you tell if it is or not?

 According to a January 2017 report from Pew Research, here are a few arguments that your company’s website should be accessable and easily navigable on a mobile device.
 (Note that by “mobile” we mean devices including smartphones, tablets and e-readers).